coleyrockin/just-tech-news/README.md

 # Just tech news

-Just Tech News, a tech news website where users can post, upvote, and comment on links to news articles.
+Just Tech News: Tech news website where users can post, upvote, and comment on links to news articles.

 ## Usage